jameshanlon/cheese/cheese/pages/2019-01-our-future-report.md

  - Make all existing buildings energy efficient by 2030.

-The CHEESE Project has a big part to play in helping to achieve these targets.
+The C.H.E.E.S.E.
+Project has a big part to play in helping to achieve these targets.

 **[Please contact us](mailto:info@cheeseproject.co.uk) if you're a social or private landlord and would like to talk to us about partnering to survey a